Introducing the preseason girls basketball Metro Top 10

 3. Eden Prairie: Coach Ellen Wiese would have all five starters back from a 23-5 group if she hadn't lost 6-2 senior forward Savanna Jones for the season to a knee injury.
 Eden Prairie will be looking to make amends for its loss at the buzzer in the Section 2 championship last year.

-4. Minnetonka: The Skippers have young talent coming through the system but might be a year away.
+4. Minnetonka: The Skippers have young talent coming through the system, but it might be a year away.
 They could use a season to get accustomed to new coach Brian Cosgriff, former Hopkins mentor.
 Four of their five losses last season were to Hopkins and Eden Prairie.

 5. Maple Grove: Is this the season the Crimson return to the state tournament?
 They have come up short since 2019 despite compiling a 63-15 record in that span.
 Coach Mark Cook's squad is coming off a 24-5 season in which it lost to Roseville in the Section 5 championship game.